Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software

-Figure~\ref{fig:boxplot_classification_analysis} illustrates the performance impact of the novelty of the chosen optimization strategy.
-We observe that strategy match solutions exhibit the highest median performance improvement ($2.18$).
-Strategy alignment solutions yield substantially lower improvement---median of $1.15$.
+Figure~\ref{fig:boxplot_classification_analysis} illustrates the performance impact based on the the novelty of the chosen optimization strategy.
+Strategy match solutions exhibit the highest median performance improvement ($2.27$).
+Strategy alignment solutions yield substantially lower improvement (median of $1.11$).
 Finally, strategy divergence solutions yield by far the lowest improvement, with a median of $1.01$.
 The variance in performance lowers as the degree of divergence increases, indicating that alternative approaches rarely result in substantial performance improvements.
 Rather, large-scale improvements generally require developers and LLMs to identify the same optimization opportunity.
-This is to be expected, as real-life production code is unlikely to have multiple entirely different avenues for optimization.
+This is to be expected, as real-life production code is unlikely to have multiple differing avenues for substantial optimization.

-\begin{summary} \textbf{Developer-LLM Similarity (RQ3):} Developers and LLMs are most likely to implement functionally-identical changes when LLMs are prompted with problem information.
-Gemini is, generally, more likely to implement functionally-identical changes than o4-mini.
-However, the distribution of LLM-developer alignment differs somewhat between projects.
-The largest performance gains are yielded in cases where the developer and LLM align, while divergences lead largely to insignificant improvements. \end{summary}
+Figure \ref{fig:classification_analysis} depicts the results of our categorization by (a) project, (b) prompt, and (c) model.
+All three aspects have an effect on the distribution of solutions.
+First, strategy alignment was the most prevalent category across all four projects, ranging from 45\% in \texttt{Presto} to 58\% in \texttt{RoaringBitmap}.
+However, clear distinctions remain: \texttt{Kafka} exhibited the highest proportion of strategy matches (36\%), whereas \texttt{Netty} and \texttt{Presto} showed the highest rates of strategy divergence (35\% and 34\%, respectively).
+This implies that strict strategy alignment becomes increasingly difficult as project complexity rises.
+In complex code bases like \texttt{Netty}, models struggle to infer the developer's optimization intent, instead defaulting to generic or hallucinated optimization patterns.